The Animal Care and Protection Act 2001 (the Act) protects the welfare of animals in Queensland.

 The Act sets regulations for animal welfare standards.
 These regulations are the basis for the Animal Care and Protection Regulation 2012 (the Regulation).

 Biosecurity Queensland, a service of the Department of Agriculture and Fisheries, is the government's lead agency for animal welfare activities in Queensland.
 They develop, monitor and enforce animal welfare policy, legislation and standards, and educate the community about animal welfare.

-Refer to the guide to animal welfare laws in Queensland for further information.
+Refer to animal welfare laws in Queensland for further information.

 This page was last reviewed on 02 Feb 2018